digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 `http://www.LPAwebsite.org.uk/data/treepreservationorders/smithroad`

-More than one article 4 direction per page with an anchor link for each one:
+More than one tree preservation order per page with an anchor link for each one:

 `http://www.LPAwebsite.org.uk/data/treepreservationorders#smithroad`